wilfredbtan/ImageScrollView/README.md

 In iOS 7, you cannot use Cocoapod to install.
 In this case, you need add it manually.
 Simply, add file `ImageSrollView.swift` in folder `Sources` to your project

 #### Simple to use
-Drag an UIScrollView to your storyboard, change class in Identity Inspector to ImageScrollView.
+Drag an UIScrollView to your storyboard, change Class and Module in Identity Inspector to ImageScrollView.
 Also create an IBOutlet in your source file.

 ![image](http://s10.postimg.org/jd12ztvkp/Tut1.jpg)